 If you're someone who's instantly put off a series you've been recommended because it's already eleven seasons and 100+ hours long (yes, us too), then how about a seven-episode mini-series perfect for a weekend binge?

-In a gruellingly murderous 19th-century American West, outlaw (Jack O'Connell) finds respite from his surly gang leader (Jeff Daniels) in a town mostly run by woman due to a mining disaster.
+In a gruellingly murderous 19th-century American West, outlaw (Jack O'Connell) finds respite from his surly gang leader (Jeff Daniels) in a town mostly run by women due to a mining disaster.
 It's first frontier fodder at its finest – think Deadwood quality – with a character-driven plot that's fast-paced and water-tight.

 While each episode is almost as long as a film, it's just as cinematic as one too - which plays into the hands of its 4K, Dolby Atmos presentation.